panks/octopress/source/_posts/2013-06-27-arch-linux-installation-with-os-x-on-macbook-air-dual-boot.markdown

 <p>It would list you existing partion, don&#8217;t mess up with the Mac partition (there would be 3, normally) just use the free space and create 4 new partition (You can create more, I used same partion for root and home and had a swap partition).</p>

-<p>Press down arrow key to select the free space and create new partitions.
+<p>Press down arrow key to select the free space and create new partitions, leave a free space of at least 128MB after Mac partitions before making the first partition.

 Make the following 4 partitions:</p>

 <pre><code>Size            Partition Type          Partition Name